Benjamín Garré: International career

 In 2015, Garré became the bronze medalist of the 2015 South American Championship under the age of 15.

 In 2017, he took part in the 2017 South American U-17 Championship in Chile.
 At the tournament, he played in matches against the national teams of Venezuela (1–0), Paraguay (1–0), Peru (3–0 win) and Brazil (2–0 loss).

 Personal life

-Benjamin Garre was born on 11 July 2000 in Buenos Aires.
+Benjamín Garré was born on 11 July 2000 in Buenos Aires.
 At the age of 5, his mother, Jacqueline, took him to the Villarreal-Versailles club because he played football at home 24 hours a day, endangering his house.
 Soon they begin to notice him and at the age of 7 he moves to the Vélez Sarsfield club, where he remained until 2016.

 His grandfather, Oscar Garré, was the 1986 FIFA World Cup champion.
-All his male relatives (with the exception of the middle son Oscar) played for Huracan in different years: father (Oscar's youngest son) — Emiliano Garré, two uncles — Ezequiel Garré (Oscar's eldest son) and Leonardo Ariel Orsi (Benjamin's godfather and brother of Benjamin's mother Jacqueline).
+All his male relatives (with the exception of the middle son Oscar) played for Huracán in different years: father (Oscar's youngest son) — Emiliano Garré, two uncles — Ezequiel Garré (Oscar's eldest son) and Leonardo Ariel Orsi (Benjamín's godfather and brother of Benjamín's mother Jacqueline).

 On 9 January 2023, Garre married model Luana Malfitano, and a year earlier, in February 2022, they had a daughter, Amira.